ammukonduru03-rgb/real-time-object-detection/README.md

 * MobileNetSSD_deploy.prototxt.txt
 * MobileNetSSD_deploy.caffemodel

+## Project Documentation

+The repository includes an XMind mind map that visualizes:

+* Project Overview
+* Problem Statement
+* Technologies Used
+* Architecture
+* Workflow
+* Model Details
+* Implementation
+* Output
+* Challenges

+This mind map was used to structure and explain the project workflow and system design.

 ## Model File

 The MobileNetSSD_deploy.caffemodel file is not included in this repository due to GitHub upload limitations.